COSC3020/detecting-isomorphism-mjschrader307/README.md

 Answer:

-I did a lot of research on this problem, since I did a lot of pondering and could not come up with a good idea for it.
+I did some research on this problem, since I did a lot of pondering and could not come up with a good idea for it.
 The general consensus seemed to be that there is no good-size-fits-all solution to detecting isomorphism in two graphs.
 The most reliable solution I thought of was to use a brute force approach:

 - Create an array similar to the `range(n)` iterator in Python ($\Theta(|V|)$)
 - Create an array of permutations of that array ($\Theta(|V|!)$)